IgorSteps/easypark/README.md

 Open the project in VS Code:

 - On Mac: just open it like you would any project.
-- On Windows, use your VS Code Remote Extension to connect to your WSL2 and locate your cloned project there.
+- On Windows: use your VS Code Remote Extension to connect to your WSL2 and locate your cloned project there.

-From project root in your Linux Environment, run:

-1. Run `docker-compose up -d` to create required PostgreSQL image and optional PgAdmin image for DB user interface.
+From project root in your Linux Environment, run `docker-compose up -d` to create required PostgreSQL image and optional PgAdmin image for DB user interface.

 ### Starting the app